apache/servicecomb-docs/saga-reference/en_US/README.md

 # Saga
-Apache ServiceComb (incubating) Saga is an eventually data consistency solution for micro-service applications.
+Apache ServiceComb Saga is an eventually data consistency solution for micro-service applications.

 ## Features
 * High availability.
 The coordinator is stateless and thus can have multiple instances.